Who is eligible now for the vaccine in Nevada?

 Both natural immunity and vaccine-induced immunity are important aspects of COVID-19 that experts are working to learn more about, and CDC will keep the public informed as new evidence becomes available.

-No, the government is not using the vaccine to track you.
+No. There is no tracking device, from the government or Bill Gates, in the vaccine.
 There may be trackers on the vaccine shipment boxes to protect them from theft, but there are no trackers in the vaccines themselves.
 State governments track where you got the vaccine and which kind you received using a computerized database to make sure you get all recommended doses at the right time.
 You will also get a card showing that you have received a COVID-19 vaccine.

-If certain communities experience low asymptomatic spread, it is most likely a result of srict public health measures.
+If certain communities experience low asymptomatic spread, it is most likely a result of strict public health measures.

 What is an mRNA vaccine?